-- (a) the consolidated financial statements and the notes set out on pages from 28 to 54 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Group as at 30 June 2023 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; - (b) the consolidated financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2(a); and - (c) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- (a) the consolidated financial statements and the notes set out on pages from 27 to 54 are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the financial position of the Group as at 30 June 2024 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; - (b) the consolidated financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 1(a); and - (c) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (d) the information disclosed in the consolidated entity disclosure statement is true and correct.

-This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the year ended 30 June 2023.
+This declaration has been made after receiving the declarations required to be made to the directors in accordance with Section 295A of the Corporations Act 2001 for the year ended 30 June 2024.